flutils/frontline-registry-cleaner/README.md

 <h1 align="left"><u>Frontline Registry Cleaner 2.1</u></h1>
 <h3 align="left">Windows® 7, 8, 10, 11 Junk File & Registry Cleaner Software.</h3>
-<p align="left"><a href="https://www.frontlinecleaner.com">Frontline Registry Cleaner 2.1</a> is a programmable tool to help remove bloat from Windows.

-It was originally developed by our team in Ukraine and released as a commercial product in 2011.
-In 2023, we redesigned it for the UK open source community, adding the ability to customize the scanning system.
+<p align="left"><a href="https://www.frontlinecleaner.com">Frontline Registry Cleaner 2.1</a>  is a customizable tool to help remove bloat from Windows.
+It was originally released in 2011 and we redesigned it in 2023 to support the open source community: -

-<p>This repository contains the code for the system.
-You're welcome to change/contribute to it as you wish: -</p>
 <img src="Readme/screenshot_0.png" alt="Frontline Registry Cleaner 2.1">

 <p align="center">